Research Topics

 [1] Freidlin, M., Hu, W., Smoluchowski-Kramers approximation in the case of variable friction.
 Journal of Mathematical Sciences, 79, 1, November 2011, translated from Problems in Mathematical Analysis, 61, October 2011 (in Russian). [arXiv] [journal paper]

 The close relation between the theory of second-order differential equations and Markov processes with continuous trajectories benefits each other.
-By making use of the averaging principle of diffusion processes, I analyzed the behavior of the solution to a second-order equation with an elliptic operator having a degenerate characteristic form, perturbed by another elliptic operator multiplied by a small parameter.
-See this slides.
+By making use of the averaging principle of diffusion processes, I analyzed in [5] the behavior of the solution to a second-order equation with an elliptic operator having a degenerate characteristic form, perturbed by another elliptic operator multiplied by a small parameter.

 [5] Freidlin, M., Hu, W., On second order elliptic equations with a small parameter.
 Communications in Partial Differential Equations, 38, 10, 2013, pp. 1712-1736. [arXiv] [journal paper]